jkulak/git-ninja/README.md

 # GIT ninja - foreword

+Since I'm only an aspiring git ninja - pull requests are welcome!

 After switching from SVN and using git and GitHub for several years, sometimes panicking when I ended up in a detached HEAD state I decided to really understand the tool that I was using.
-This README.md file is a collection of most important things that I have learned and that allowed me to become fluent in using git.
-The most important part, that really opened my eyes is how git works under the hood and is described here: [Under the hood](#under-the-hood).
+This README.md file is a collection of most important things that I have learned and that allowed me to feel comfortable using git.
+The most important part, that really opened my eyes is how git works under the hood and I have described it here: [Under the hood](#under-the-hood).

-Since it's not a book, nor a tutorial, I try to keep it short and simple, with some paragraphs being only a list of bullet points with most important/interesting/most used things/commands.
+Since it's not a book, nor a tutorial, I try to keep it short and simple, with some chapters being only a list of bullet points with most important/interesting/most used things/commands.

-Pull requests are welcome (I'm only an aspiring git ninja).
+I marked the most important things (and my Oh! moments with the key emoji 🔑 for easy search).

 ## Your background on git